ElectricMist/Swirls/README.md

-PCBs and Front panel Available at Pusherman at a fair price : https://pushermanproductions.com/product/swirls-lamb-8hp-tides-sheep-black-fr4-reversible-panel-pcb-set/
+PCBs and Front panels Available at Pusherman at a fair price : https://pushermanproductions.com/product/swirls-lamb-8hp-tides-sheep-black-fr4-reversible-panel-pcb-set/

 Swirls is a 8HP version of Mutable Instruments Tides